 ACTE staff defines and determines what is “unacceptable content” on a case-by-case basis, and our definitions are not limited to this list.
 We reserve the right to change these standards at any time.
 We also reserve the right to remove links to any content at any time.

-The Association of Corporate Travel Executives (ACTE) has a 25-year reputation for leading the way corporate travel is conducted.
+ACTE Global has a 30-year reputation for leading the way corporate travel is conducted.
 As a global association, comprised of executive-level members in more than 100 countries, ACTE pioneers educational and technological advances that make business travel productive, cost-effective and straightforward.
 ACTE advocacy and initiatives continue to support impactful changes in, safety and security, privacy, duty of care and compliance along with traveler productivity that supports global commerce.

 ACTE has over 75 events a year as an attendee of an ACTE event you are provided meaningful and relevant learning experiences, quality networking time and opportunities to raise brand awareness.
 ACTE events look to bring thought leaders, buyers and suppliers, and subject matter experts together to not only discuss but solve issues facing the corporate travel industry.